jericson/jericson.github.io/_posts/2021-11-14-investing.md

 hypothesis](https://en.wikipedia.org/wiki/Efficient-market_hypothesis),
 stocks are always priced accurately.
 While that's generally true, supply and demand still matters in short time frames.
-For instance, earlier this year [GamStop jumped from $6 to $483 a share](https://www.fool.com/investing/2021/09/16/could-gamestop-stock-supercharge-your-portfolio/) because it became a meme stock.
+For instance, earlier this year [GameStop jumped from $6 to $483 a share](https://www.fool.com/investing/2021/09/16/could-gamestop-stock-supercharge-your-portfolio/) because it became a meme stock.
 Seems likely that it was under-priced at $6 and overpriced at $483.
 So wouldn't it be nice to buy low and